Deep Learning for Retinal Degeneration Assessment: A Comprehensive Analysis of the MARIO Challenge: Data description

 \section{Data description}

+Imaging data were collected with a Heidelberg Spectralis OCT device and include high-resolution 2D B-scan and 3D volume sequences from 136 patients enrolled at the University Hospital of Brest, France.
+Each patient's longitudinal record contains up to 10 consecutive OCT C-scans per eye, each paired with an infrared (IR) localizer image.
+The Brest cohort is partitioned into 68 training, 34 validation, and 34 test patients; an additional 5 patients from the University Hospital of Tlemcen, Algeria, form a separate cross-domain test set to assess generalisation across populations and imaging conditions.
+Table~\ref{tab:data_split} summarises the dataset splits and annotation protocols.

-The MARIO database, comprises a comprehensive longitudinal collection of ophthalmic data, facilitating detailed analysis of AMD.
-As illustrated in Figure \ref{fig:mario_eda}, the dataset’s composition and characteristics provide a robust foundation for investigating disease progression and treatment efficacy.
-The gender distribution reveals a notable skew towards female patients, with 84 female participants compared to 52 male participants, suggesting a potential demographic bias in the patient population or a higher prevalence of AMD among females \cite{Rudnicka2012}.
+The MARIO database, comprises a comprehensive longitudinal collection of ophthalmic data, facilitating detailed analysis of neovascular age-related macular degeneration (nAMD).
+As illustrated in Figure \ref{fig:mario_eda}, the dataset's composition and characteristics provide a robust foundation for investigating disease progression and treatment efficacy.
+The gender distribution reveals a notable skew towards female patients: across the full 136-patient Brest database (training, validation, and test splits combined), 84 participants are female and 52 are male (61.8\,\%), suggesting a potential demographic bias in the patient population or a higher prevalence of nAMD among females \cite{Rudnicka2012}.
+This skew is more pronounced within the 34-patient held-out test split specifically (76\,\%\ female; Section~\ref{sec:overall_rankings}).

 The imaging frequency followed standardized protocols for most patients, with 785 examinations performed using 19 B-scans and 337 examinations using 25 B-scans.
 The observed variation in B-scan count likely reflects differences in clinical assessments or adjustments to protocols tailored to individual patient needs.
 In terms of follow-up timing, the majority of patients demonstrated short inter-visit intervals, suggesting consistent and diligent monitoring.
 Nevertheless, the presence of outliers, with inter-visit periods extending to 1600 days, points to instances of irregular follow-up, possibly due to patient compliance issues or clinical scheduling limitations.